dhaxina/Data-Science-Machine-Learning-Projects/README.md

 <h3>📌 <b>Summary</b></h3>

 <p style="font-size:16px; line-height:1.6;">
-This project aims to monitor the safety of construction site workers using <b>YOLOv8 (You Only Look Once)</b> with custom training of dataset.
+This project aims to monitor the safety of construction site workers using <b>YOLOv8 (You Only Look Once)</b> with custom training of dataset(2000 images - 1000 gloves image and 1000 goggles image).
+After doing preprocessing and data augmentaion the dataset size is 4000 images
 </p>

 <p style="font-size:16px; line-height:1.6;">